Alexandra House Care Home

 The new Alexandra House, operated by Care South, is a 2-storey, 58-room residential care and nursing home designed to offer high standards of communal accommodation for the elderly, including dementia and nursing care.
 The new building, situated on the site of the previous Alexandra House, uses traditional building materials to minimise its environmental impact and incorporates special features such as themed lounges and a secure, sensory garden.

 The Adveco TOTEM CHP is the first in a new generation of microcogenerators, featuring market-leading efficiencies and the lowest NOX and CO2 emissions available from any CHP within its class.
-Designed and built in Italy by Totem-Energy s.r.l., the TOTEM is the result of almost 40 years of research and development, and features components purpose-built for operation on natural gas.
-A 1.4-litre Fiat Fire engine, sourced directly from Fiat Chrysler Automobiles – the developers of the original TOTEM in 1978 – and an ECU supplied and tuned by automotive experts Magneti Marelli allow the TOTEM to achieve unparalleled cogeneration quality and reliability.
-With NOX emissions at <12 mg/kWh, 95% lower than the upcoming 2018 Ecodesign standards for clean CHP at 240 mg/kWh, the TOTEM is leading the way in environmentally-conscious building design.
+Incorporating a 1.4-litre Fiat Fire engine, sourced directly from Fiat Chrysler Automobiles and an ECU supplied and tuned by automotive experts Magneti Marelli, the TOTEM achieves unparalleled cogeneration quality and reliability.
+TOTEM is leading the way in environmentally-conscious building design with NOX emissions at <12 mg/kWh, 95% lower than the 2018 Ecodesign standards for clean CHP at 240 mg/kWh.

 Combined Heat and Power (CHP), or cogeneration, is the simultaneous production of thermal and electrical energy from a single source of fuel, and is an effective method of significantly increasing the energy efficiency of a building.
 Producing electricity by connecting an engine to a generator at the point of consumption can achieve similar levels of generation efficiency to that of a conventional power plant, while also completely eliminating the energy losses associated with transmitting power over long distances.
 The waste heat produced in the process is additionally recovered through a series of heat exchangers and used towards the thermal energy demands of the building, ensuring that minimal fuel energy is lost as exhaust.